 Dr. Robert Russell founded Cartoonists Rights Network International in 1999.
 Dr. Russell’s lifelong commitment to human rights and dignity began as a Peace Corps volunteer in the 1960’s.
 He went on to spend over two decades in Africa and Asia as a consultant in institutional development and humanitarian assistance.
 In 2012 the Association of American Editorial Cartoonists presented Dr. Russell the Ink Bottle award, for his outstanding contributions to the profession of editorial cartooning.
 After twenty years as CRNI’s Executive Director Bro retired to an emeritus position on our board in 2019.
 When he’s not working on furthering CRNI’s mission and influence, “Bro” (as his friends and colleagues call him) is an enthusiastic student of the American Revolution and is equally interested in the technical and human implications of space flight.

 Terry Anderson is a professional cartoonist and caricaturist.
-For more than fifteen years he produced comics and illustrations for The Glasgow Herald and for twenty has been co-ordinator at the Scottish Cartoon Art Studio.
+For more than fifteen years he produced comics and illustrations for The Glasgow Herald and for two decades has been co-ordinator at the Scottish Cartoon Art Studio.
 In 2014 Terry organized an international cartoon exhibition on the Scottish independence referendum – The Auld Acquaintance – that was shown in six venues around Europe.
 The Scottish Cartoon Art Studio’s Fizzers® caricatures were the subject of a ten year retrospective exhibition at The People’s Palace & Winter Gardens, Glasgow in 2016/17.
-A former student of The Kubert School of cartooning, Terry is a member of the UK Professional Cartoonists’ Organisation and The Cartoon Movement.
-For a decade he served on the executive committee and ultimately as President of the Scottish Artists Union, the trade union for all visual artists working in Scotland.
+A former student of The Kubert School of cartooning, Terry is a member of the Professional Cartoonists’ Organisation (UK), France-Cartoons and Cartoon Movement.
+He previously served on the executive committee and ultimately as President of the Scottish Artists Union, the trade union for all visual artists working in Scotland.
 He is frequently asked to broadcast, speak publicly and lead workshops on the subject of cartooning.